sciart-org/AppSciArt/docs/user_stories.md

 1. The guest clicks the "Log in" button in the Home screen
 2. The guest introduces his/her user credentials
-3. The user is redirected to the logged-in Home screen
+3. The user is redirected to the Home screen

 ### US-2: Registering